inga-paladi/PAD/README.md

 - Services will be written in C# with .NET Framework and use gRPC for running the services defined in proto files.
 - The gateway will be written in GO;
 - Gateway will expose to the external users a RESTful API, based on proto files and with the internal services will communicate via gRPC and protobuf, as this protocol is faster and smaller in size than json.
-- The data will be stored in a small dabase, like sqlite.
+- The data will be stored in a small database, like SQLite.
+- Status Endpoint.
+Health status will be provided using built-in gRPC functionalities.
+As an example: a service will respond with Serving when it can accept new requests, and NotServing - otherwise.
+- Timeout.
+The timeout will be set via gRPC, using GRPC built-in call options.
+- Current task limit. gRPC functional will be used to control the number of connexions.
 ## Data Management (Database + Endpoints)
 Below, in the proto files, the services, their endpoints, and respective requests, responses, and data structures are defined.
 The service will provide endpoints for managing posts in a CRUD style.
 Additionally, the WebSocket implementation will follow this structure: